-The demographic profile of the participants revealed that they ranged in age from 35 to 46 years old.
+Table 1 shows the demographic profile of the participants revealed that they ranged in age from 35 to 46 years old.
 Six of the participants had dropped out of primary school, and another six had dropped out of lower secondary school.
-In addition, six participants received diplomas, while the remaining six received degree certificates (Table 1).
+In addition, six participants received diplomas, while the remaining six received degree certificates.